Certified Addiction Counselor: Career Profile and Requirements to Become a Fully Certified Substance Abuse Counselor

 The model for qualification as a certified addiction counselor calls for a bachelor’s degree in SUD counseling or a closely related psychology or human services major.
 As you’ve seen, that’s not universal.
 But what is needed in every state is proof you have the knowledge and skills needed to work with sensitive, traumatized, and vulnerable populations experiencing addiction… and a college degree is almost always the best way to get that.

-That means degrees like a Bachelor of Arts in Substance Abuse Counseling or a Bachelor of Science in Addiction Counseling are your path to becoming a certified alcohol & drug counselor.
+That means a degree like a Bachelor’s Degree in Substance Abuse Counseling is your path to becoming a certified alcohol & drug counselor.

 Those programs almost always come with the required classes to meet certification standards for the state they are offered in.
 On top of that, they deliver the excellent standard liberal arts background that helps form critical-thinking and problem-solving skills useful in any profession.
 And substance abuse counseling is a job that needs more problem-solving than most!